Infant Botulism

 What is the definition of Infant Botulism?

 Infant botulism is a potentially life-threatening disease caused by a bacterium called Clostridium botulinum.
-It grows inside a baby's gastrointestinal tract.
+It can grow inside a baby's gastrointestinal tract.

 What are the causes of Infant Botulism?